Table of contents

 - Developing practical learning activities.

-The takeaway: Money spent on a quality employee safety program can save you money in the long run.
+The takeaway: Whether you’re training employees for a franchise or an independent company, money spent on a quality employee safety program can save you money in the long run.
 If you already have a safety program in place, get feedback from employees or a consultant to see how you can improve it.
+Also, implement and use a mobile app like Connecteam, to fill hazard and incident reports.
+This way, you and your employees are in the loop in real time and everything you could possibly need (procedures, manuals, safety videos, etc.) are available at the click of a button.

 - Wet floors.